erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/21_modelling_the_system.md

 The payload inertia is of relevance to all of our applications.
 For our models we will therefore create a set of example inertia that follow the parameter space set forth by our selected example cranes.

-For each crane we will model a slab of concrete whose weight matches the maximum load of the the crane.
+For each crane we will model a slab of concrete whose weight matches the maximum load of the crane.
 The proportions of the slabs will be constant.
 Let us assume the density of concrete as 2,400 kg/m$^3$ and the slab proportions as 5, 0.1, 2 in X, Y, Z respectively.
 Since the center of gravity of the payload wont lie in the point of rotation (the hook) we assume an offset equal to the size in Z.